mui/material-ui/docs/data/joy/getting-started/roadmap/roadmap.md

 ## Priorization method

 Joy UI is a community-driven project, meaning we usually pick the issues and suggestions that resonate the most with the community.
-Therefore, make sure to leave **an upvote** 👍 on [the GitHub issues](https://github.com/mui/material-ui/issues?q=is:open+is:issue+label:%22package:+joy-ui%22) you are most interested in.
+Therefore, make sure to leave an upvote 👍 on [the GitHub issues](https://github.com/mui/material-ui/issues?q=is:open+is:issue+label:%22package:+joy-ui%22) you are most interested in.

-Additionally, the MUI team conducts yearly [developer surveys](/blog/?tags=Developer+survey/), a key input source for the roadmap of every MUI product.
+Additionally, the MUI team conducts yearly [developer surveys](/blog/?tags=Developer+survey/), which serves as a key input for Joy UI's roadmap, too.
-Your participation is invaluable, and we invite you to engage with it whenever possible.
-Keep an eye on our social media to not lose the next one!
+Your participation is invaluable!
+Keep an eye on MUI's social media to enagege with the next one and help influence the future of this product!

 ## Keeping track of the roadmap

 ### Public GitHub project

 We use a GitHub project to track initiative prioritization across all MUI Core products, including Joy UI.
-We usually add to the project tasks that we internally discussed having a strategic impact.
+The tasks we add to the project are usually those that we internally discussed having a strategic impact.

 [**Visit it now** 👉](https://github.com/orgs/mui/projects/18/views/8)